Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

 Look-Back Rule Exceptions & Loopholes

-There are several exceptions and loopholes to Medicaid’s Look-Back Rule.
-These exceptions allow asset transfers without fear of a Penalty Period.
+There are several exceptions and loopholes to Medicaid’s Look-Back Rule that allow asset transfers without fear of a Penalty Period.
 To ensure they are done correctly and to avoid penalization, it is highly recommended one consult with a Medicaid Planning Professional prior to transferring assets.

 Joint Assets of a Married Couple

 Assets can be transferred to a non-applicant spouse.
 For Medicaid eligibility purposes, all assets of a married couple are considered jointly owned, regardless of in whose name the asset is in.
 All of these assets are calculated towards the asset eligibility of the applicant spouse.
-The non-applicant spouse, however, (community spouse) is allocated a larger portion of the couple’s assets in order to prevent spousal impoverishment.
-This is called the Community Spouse Resource Allowance (CSRA), and in 2024, allows the non-applicant to keep as much as $154,140 of the couple’s combined assets.
+The non-applicant spouse (community spouse), however, is allocated a larger portion of the couple’s assets in order to prevent spousal impoverishment.
+This is called the Community Spouse Resource Allowance (CSRA), and in 2025, allows the non-applicant to keep as much as $157,920 of the couple’s combined assets.
 The federal government sets this maximum figure, and states may elect to use a lower figure.
 For example, South Carolina has a maximum CSRA of $66,480, and Illinois, $129,084.
 This is an oversimplified explanation here; calculating the CSRA is much more complicated.
 Learn more here.

 Asset Transfers to Children who are Disabled or Blind